Table of Contents

 Spread the grains on baking sheets and set the oven to its lowest possible setting.
 Leave the door propped open slightly to allow moisture to escape and help keep the temperature down.
 Stir the grains every few hours to ensure even drying.

 How do you know they are dry?
 Take a berry and try to bite it or crush it with a heavy spoon.
-It should be hard and "snap" or crunch.
-If it feels chewy or soft in the center, it needs more time.
+It should be hard and "snap" or crunch cleanly.
+If it feels chewy, gummy, or soft in the center, it needs more time.
+For long-term storage, the berries should feel as hard as they did when they first came out of the bag.

 Safety Note: Ensure the grains are bone-dry before storing them in an airtight container.
 Any residual moisture can lead to mold growth during storage.